 What I want you to know about being the partner of a transgender man

 What I Want You to Know is a series of reader submissions.
 It is an attempt to allow people to tell their personal stories, in the hopes of bringing greater compassion to the unique issues each of us face.
 If you would like to submit a story to this series, click here.
-Today’s guest posts is from an anonymous reader.
+Today’s guest post is from an anonymous reader.

 We're normal.
 No, really.
 We hold respectable steady jobs; he's in the tech industry and I work with children.
 We have friends and pets and go to Trader Joe's every Saturday.
 If you saw us at the store discussing whether to have strawberries or raspberries with dessert that evening you'd never know he was born a she.
 None of my friends or family know, not because it's a deep, dark secret, simply because it's private and mostly irrelevant.

 I am heterosexual, as is my boyfriend and dating him doesn't change my sexual preference.
 Keep in mind there is a distinct difference between sexual preference, sex, and gender.
 Sexual preference is who you are attracted to.
 Sex refers to the biological makeup of someone's reproductive anatomy.
 Gender refers to culturally learned lifestyle such as dress and behavior.
 Being transgender is a medical issue.
 Somehow, during gestation, the brain forms as one gender and the body another.
 We determine the gender of babies based upon the sex of the anatomy rather than the brain, hence how it gets wonky in as low as one out of 500 births.
 Because transsexualism is so taboo, even among LGBT groups, transgender people often keep it a secret; Prevalence is very difficult to determine.
 Chances are, you've encountered one or more transgender individuals but haven't necessarily known it because they successfully "pass" as the gender they transitioned to.
 They're everyday people who, for the most part, blend in.